InvisibilityInc/Invisibility/README.md

-# Gravity: Your Smart, Private Assistant for macOS
+# Invisibility: Your Integrated Personal Assistant for macOS

-## About Gravity
+## About

-Gravity is a next-generation personal assistant designed specifically for your mac.
-With Gravity, you'll experience the power of a smart, always-available assistant that stays right on your computer, ensuring your data remains private and secure.
+Invisibility is a next-generation personal assistant designed specifically for your Mac.
+With Invisibility, you'll experience the power of a smart, always-available assistant that stays right on your computer, ensuring you have access across every app.

 ## Key Features